Knoxxxy/OPA-Tradebot/README.md

 db.historical_trading_data.find().pretty() #shows Data from the DB
 ```

+# preprocess data
+''' bash
+python3 preporcess.py
+'''

+# check for new collections containing preprocessed data
+show collections #If everything went right new "preprocessed_data" is shown
+as new mongodb collection

 ## Work in Progress
 Next step is, to link the ML model to the newly created MongoDB running in a Docker Container